skovnats/SVE-Systemic-Verification-Engineering/Community/19112025_Berlin_Bundestag_SoloPerformance/reports/README.md

 If during any cycle no substantive answers are provided, the protocol automatically escalates to the next level on the assigned date.

 The timeline **cannot** be accelerated or paused by external decisions.

+*Minor adjustments may be introduced if reality provides new, relevant information — but never in a way that compromises transparency, reproducibility, or the integrity of the 444-day structure.*

 ---